 In this article you'll learn how to print compliant package labels and barcode labels from the Back Office.
 You can then scan these labels at the Register.

-- Printing compliant package labels for pre-packaged flower and pre-rolls.
+- Printing compliant package labels for unit-based pre-packaged flower and pre-rolls.
 These include all the required product information required in your state.